University of Oregon

 The University of Oregon (UO, U of O or Oregon) is a public research university in Eugene, Oregon, United States.
 Founded in 1876, the university is organized into nine colleges and schools and offers 420 undergraduate and graduate degree programs.
 The university also operates the Ballmer Institute for Children's Behavioral Health in Portland, Oregon; the Oregon Institute of Marine Biology in Charleston, Oregon; and Pine Mountain Observatory in Central Oregon.

 UO's 295-acre campus is situated along the Willamette River.
 Most academic programs follow the 10-week quarter system.
 The university is classified among "R1: Doctoral Universities – Very high research activity" and is a member of the Association of American Universities.
 Since July 2014, UO has been governed by its own board of trustees.

 UO student-athletes compete as the Oregon Ducks and are part of the Big Ten Conference in the NCAA Division I. With eighteen varsity teams, the Oregon Ducks are best known for their football team and track and field program.
 These two teams are even incorporated into the design of the school's "O" logo.
 In the summer of 2022, UO hosted the 2022 World Athletics Championships.
 It was the first time the event was held in the United States.

 The university has a long and complex relationship with Nike, Inc., and the firm's co-founder Phil Knight.
 As a consequence of state higher-education disinvestment starting in the 1990s, UO has embraced a "University of Nike" image.
 Fueled by large investments in athletic infrastructure, this trend has accelerated in recent years.
-Knight, an alumnus, has advocated for both athletic prominence and increased privatisation of the university, and has donated over $1 billion to UO since the late-1980s, much of it going towards athletics.
+Knight, an alumnus, has advocated for both athletic prominence and increased privatisation of the university, and has donated over $2 billion to UO since the late-1980s, much of it going towards athletics.
 The school's "O" logo was designed by Nike in 1998 and sports facility projects on campus typically involve both Knight and Nike.

-The university's motto, mens agitat molem comes from the Aeneid by Virgil,(Book VI, line 727).